Rosa Rosal: Humanitarian activities

+During World War II, Rosal worked as a medical assistant at an American medical facility in exchange for her mother being treated there after being injured in a crossfire.
+After the war, she worked as a secretary for a doctor at the National Chest Center at San Lazaro Hospital in Manila.
 Rosal joined the Philippine National Red Cross as a volunteer-member of its Blood Program in 1950, and was elected to its Board of Governors in 1965.
-Rosal has become widely known for her efforts to promote blood donation in the Philippines.
+Rosal became widely known for her efforts to promote blood donation in the Philippines.
 She helped initiate Red Cross programs that set up bloodletting sessions inside campuses and military camps, including the American military base at Clark.
 She lobbied political leaders and foreign embassies for donations to upgrade Red Cross facilities.